 - Outputs include two reports (brief and comprehensive) with scores across the 10 domains of the NIST Cyber Security Framework, peer comparisons, and resilience enhancement options.

 Both the CIRT and CCRR require the presence of individuals who are subject matter experts on facility security, IT, and facility management.
 Organizations can request each one of the tools individually or as a package.
 Use of all three tools typically takes three days.
 Post-assessment check-ups may be conducted with the organization up to 24 months after the assessment.

 Organizations may also signal interest in participating in a broader regional assessment.
 These projects typically involve the Department working with multiple organizations in a particular region.
 Examining a specific hazard, the objective is to help identify key interdependencies, as well as opportunities to individually and collectively minimize the impact and likelihood of a disruption.
 During a regional assessment, the individual assessment tools are deployed alongside modelling tools, workshops, stakeholder meetings, and subject matter expert interviews.

 How it helps your organization

-The results from the RRAP’s assessments are intended to help owners and operators to identify dependencies and vulnerabilities within their organization.
-The site assessments also identify a series of optional cost effective measures to help owners and operators mitigate risks and improve their ability to respond to and recover from disruptions.
+Results from assessments are intended to help owners and operators enhance their resiliency by identifying dependencies and vulnerabilities within their organization.
+Site assessments also identify a series of optional cost effective measures to help owners and operators mitigate risks and improve their ability to respond to and recover from disruptions.

-- Better risk management – Increases an organization’s understanding of its vulnerabilities, based on the use of trusted assessment tools.
+- Better risk management – Increases an organization’s understanding of its physical and procedural vulnerabilities.

-- Strengthened government relationships – Enhances relationships with multiple government departments, including first responders.
+- Strengthened government relationships – Enhances relationships with multiple government departments, including municipal level representatives such as first responders.

-- Improved cyber security awareness – Better understand how well an organization is prepared for cyber-attacks and other cyber threats.
+- Improved cyber security awareness – Identifies how well an organization is prepared for cyber-attacks and other cyber threats.